Overview

 The Ride Leader is not responsible for the capability of each rider.

-Each rider will have chosen to come on the ride based on the description you provide in promoting the ride in the ride Calendar.
+Each rider will have chosen to come on the ride based on the description provided in the ride promotion and calendar listing.

 Planning the Ride